 Day Hall was constructed in 2006, is the newest edition to the girl’s side of campus.
 The rooms fit four girls comfortably.
 Each room consists of two sets of bunk beds (four beds total), a sink, two dressers, two mirrors and a luxurious walk-in-closet.
 Also, each floor has a bathroom, complete with four communal showers.
 If one wants to relax, both the second and third floors have spacious study rooms with a table and a comfortable couch.
 If a computer is needed, each floor contains a small computer lab with two computers for use by any girl in the dorm.
 The first floor contains a lobby which acts as a study area as well as a place in which the girls meet for dorm devotions every Tuesday night.
 Also, each floor is complete with laundry amenities.
 Music major?
 Day also has four practice rooms with pianos in the first floor lobby.

-In Gould Hall, each room is able to comfortably house four to five girls with each girl having ample closet and dresser space.
+In Gould Hall, each room is able to comfortably house four girls with each girl having ample closet and dresser space.
 Rooms also provide desks and chairs.
 Gould has two floors, both containing a bathroom and a separate communal shower room.
 It also provides students with laundry amenities in the basement of the dorm.
 Need to relax?
 Head downstairs to the basement and enjoy a spacious area to relax or even spend time with friends.
 Late night for studying?
 No problem.
 The basement also has a vending machine to fuel those late night hunger and thirst cravings.

 Hilsen Hall is often nicknamed the “Hilton” due to the amenities provided in each of the single rooms.
 Unlike other dorms, each room in Hilsen provides girls with a personal bathroom, complete with a sink and shower.
 Each room also contains a spacious closet, dressers and desks, with sufficient room for three to four girls.
 There are two floors, each of which has an air-conditioned lobby, comfortable for relaxing or doing homework.
 The second floor boasts a kitchen complete with microwave, sink and refrigerator.
 The basement also contains laundry amenities.

 Melford Hall has a perk of being the closest dorm to the rest of the Maranatha campus.
-Each room can comfortably house four to five girls.
+Each room can comfortably house four girls.
 Each room also contains sufficient closet space, desks and dressers.
 Communal bathrooms and shower rooms are provided on both floors.
 For an escape from the dorm room, girls are provided with a spacious study area in the basement.
 A vending machine, microwave and laundry amenities are also housed in the basement.